dkuodkuo/6401-Simulations/README.md

 [File](files/Ch3Prob18.R)

+The question asks for the probability of a team being the first to win a set number of games, given that their probability of winning individual games is $p$.

 Both ```baseball.a()``` and ```baseball.b()``` simulate the probability of a team winning a series of games.
 However, their conditions are slightly different in the sense that:

 - ```baseball.a()``` stops playing after one team reaches the required number of wins (in this case, 4).